ferencberes/ethereum-privacy/README.md

 ﻿# ethereum-privacy (ethprivacy package)

-Latest joint work of [Ferenc Béres](https://github.com/ferencberes), [István András Seres](https://github.com/seresistvanandras), András A. Benczúr and Mikerah Quintyne-Collins on Ethereum deanonymization.
+Latest joint work of [Ferenc Béres](https://github.com/ferencberes), [István András Seres](https://github.com/seresistvanandras), András A. Benczúr and Mikerah Quintyne-Collins on Ethereum user profiling and deanonymization.

 # Introduction

 In this work we assess the privacy shortcomings of Ethereum's account-based model.
 We collect and analyze a wide source of Etherum related data, including [Ethereum name service](https://ens.domains/), [Etherscan](https://etherscan.io/) blockchain explorer, [Tornado Cash](https://tornado.cash/) mixer contracts, and Twitter.
 To the best of our knowledge, we are the first to propose and implement Ethereum user profiling techniques based on user quasi-identifiers.
-Using the learned representations we deanonymize Ethereum addresses that belong to the same user.
+By learning Ethereum address representations we deanonymize accounts that belong to the same user.

-In this repository publish our data and code for further research, in the from of a Python package **(ethprivacy)**.
+In this repository we publish our data and code for further research, in the from of a Python package **(ethprivacy)**.

 ## Cite